What the Mayflower Compact really did for the Constitution

 Why It Matters / Why People Care

 Fast forward two hundred years.
 So the Continental Congress is drafting a new framework for a nation that just fought a war against its former ruler.
-The Founding Fathers are constantly quoting ancient Greeks, English legal tradition, and Enlightenment philosophers.
-But they also keep pointing to a tiny, handwritten agreement from a ship Not complicated — just consistent..
+In real terms, the Founding Fathers are constantly quoting ancient Greeks, English legal tradition, and Enlightenment philosophers.
+But they also keep pointing to a tiny, handwritten agreement from a ship Less friction, more output..

 Why?
 Because the Compact introduced three ideas that keep showing up in constitutional debates: